IonicaBizau/react-jsonify/README.md

 [See this example working](http://codepen.io/arqex/pen/rVWYgo?editors=001)
 ## A simple form creator

 Do you hate creating forms?
-React-json handles all the dirty markup for you, and makes you focus in what is important;
+React-jsonify handles all the dirty markup for you, and makes you focus in what is important;
 ```jsx
 var doc = {
   user: "",